George Washington Trail

 The route taken by Washington likely entered Wallingford on South Main Street, then merged with Center Street.
 After Center Street becomes Scard Road, the route turns onto the road aptly named Washington Trail.
 At the end of this road, Washington’s path cuts across the Ulbrich Reservoir (Washington passed through well before it was created) and travels through Trimountain State Park.
 His route intersected with Trimountain Road and then cut across a field before reaching the end of David Road.
 Washington then turned onto Parmelee Hill Road and followed it until reaching Route 17.
 From here, Washington continued north on Main Street until the Middlefield Town Line.

 In 1932, a major national celebration took place to commemorate Washington’s 200th birthday.
-Durham and Wallingford formed a George Washington Bicentennial Committee, which erected twelve bronze markers to show the route traveled by the father of our country.
+Durham and Wallingford formed a George Washington Bicentennial Committee, which erected seventeen bronze markers to show the route traveled by the father of our country.

 The markers are listed and appear on the map below: